 {\bf Detectable liquids.} As capacitance sensing depends on a material's conductivity and permittivity, liquids with low values for both, such as oils, are inherently difficult to detect.
 In particular oils have relative permittivity values $\epsilon_r$ that typically range from 1--2, which is substantially lower than water, which is 80~\cite{dhekne2018liquid}.
 In preliminary testing, we find that the screen is able to register drops of oil, however, the measured capacitance values are low.
 This is however a general limitation of capacitance-based sensing.
 Our system is therefore not intended as a universal liquid sensor.
 Instead, primarily targeted towards detection of liquids with contrasting dielectric values or concentration detection.

+{\bf Adulteration detection scope.} The adulteration scenarios evaluated in this work use known adulterant types at fixed, relatively high concentrations.
+The present results should therefore be interpreted as a laboratory proof-of-concept demonstrating the feasibility of capacitive liquid sensing on commodity touchscreens, rather than a system validated for immediate real-world deployment in uncontrolled settings.
+Extending this work to lower adulterant concentrations, unknown adulterant types, and uncontrolled deployment settings remains an important direction for future work.

-{\bf Geometry and thickness of container base.} The containers that we selected for our through-container sensing experiments had flat and thin bases to enable capacitive coupling between the touchscreen electrodes and the liquid sample.
-However, we note that containers with other base geometries—such as curved or irregular bottoms—can produce nonuniform or distorted response patterns on the screen, while thicker bases tend to attenuate the signal and may reduce it below the touchscreen’s detection threshold.
+\red{{\bf Container material, geometry, and thickness. } The containers that we selected for our through-container sensing experiments were made of plastic and had flat and thin bases to enable capacitive coupling between the touchscreen electrodes and the liquid sample.
+However, we note that containers made of other materials (e.g. glass, ceramic, metal) may exhibit different dielectric properties and require material-specific calibration.
+Furthermore, containers with irregular base geometries can produce distorted response patterns on the screen, while thicker bases may reduce the signal below the touchscreen’s detection threshold.}

-{\bf Broader device integration.} A limitation of this work is that the system has only been evaluated on a single device.
-This is primarily because manufacturers typically do not provide public access to raw capacitance heatmap data, which is typically available only through research collaborations.
-However, our work represents a first step towards what could be made possible through this sensing modality.
+\red{{\bf Broader device integration.} While our main system has been developed and evaluated primarily on one device, we characterized the capacitive response across three devices with different controllers and different touch integration technologies.
+Our cross-device experiments demonstrate that the underlying physics principles remain consistent across platforms, despite variations in absolute capacitance values and sensitivity.
+This suggests that while device-specific calibration is necessary, the sensing approach can be adapted to different touchscreen devices. }